PeterEB/coap-shepherd/README.md

 <a name="EVT_ready"></a>
 ### Event: 'ready'
 `function () { }`
-Fired when the server is ready.
+Fired when cserver is ready.

 *************************************************
 <a name="EVT_error"></a>
 ### Event: 'error'
 `function (err) { }`
-Fired when there is an error occurred.
+Fired when there is an error occurs.

 *************************************************
 <a name="EVT_ind"></a>